toolleeo/cli-apps/README.md

 * [Mycorrhiza Wiki](https://mycorrhiza.wiki/) - A lightweight file-system wiki engine that uses Git for keeping history.
 * [nanoc](http://nanoc.ws/) - Static site generator written in Ruby, extremely powerful and customizable, support many formats to generate HTML content.
 * [pageres-cli](https://github.com/sindresorhus/pageres-cli) - Capture screenshots of websites in various resolutions.
 A good way to make sure your websites are responsive.
+* [posting](https://github.com/darrenburns/posting) - The modern API client that lives in your terminal, not unlike Postman and Insomnia.
 * [Reachable](https://github.com/italolelis/reachable) - Check if a domain is up.
 * [s3cmd](https://github.com/s3tools/s3cmd) - Command line tool for managing Amazon S3 and CloudFront services.
 * [Shopify Development Tools](https://github.com/ScreenStaring/shopify-dev-tools) - Tools to assist with the development and/or maintenance of Shopify apps and stores.